xlindii/Forks/README.md

-# Placeholder for forked repositories
+# Rel4KC: a Reinforcement Learning Agent for Knowledge Graph Completion and Validation
+(coming soon)